kubernetes/k8s.io/dns/README.md

   * Document how to handle "too many" updates (--force)
     * Always --force?

+RFE:
+  * Add retry+timeout for testing when adding records and getting no answer.

 How to automate:
   * Need a k8s cluster to run it
   * PR to github, cronjob in a cluster syncs